dugokontov/til/sql/coalesce.md

 The `coalesce()` function returns a copy of its first non-NULL argument, or NULL if all arguments are NULL.
 Coalesce() must have at least 2 arguments.

 ## Why?
 Useful when you update an object.
-It can write simpler code.
+Using it can produce simpler code.

 ## How?